Double/Debiased Machine Learning (DML)

 Chernozhukov, V., Chetverikov, D., Demirer, M., Duflo, E., Hansen, C., Newey, W., & Robins, J. (2018).
 Double/Debiased Machine Learning for Treatment and Structural Parameters.

-The foundational paper introducing double/debiased machine learning (DML).
-Chernozhukov and colleagues showed how to combine Neyman orthogonality with cross-fitting to obtain root-n consistent and asymptotically normal estimates of low-dimensional causal parameters while using high-dimensional machine learning for nuisance functions.
+Chernozhukov et al. introduce double/debiased machine learning (DML), showing how to combine Neyman orthogonality with cross-fitting to obtain root-n consistent and asymptotically normal estimates of low-dimensional causal parameters while using high-dimensional machine learning for nuisance functions.
+This paper provides the theoretical foundation for valid inference when first-stage estimation uses flexible ML methods that would otherwise invalidate standard asymptotic arguments.
+The cross-fitting procedure it introduces is now standard practice for any application combining ML prediction with causal parameter estimation.

 Robinson, P. M. (1988).
 Root-N-Consistent Semiparametric Regression.

-Robinson developed the partially linear regression estimator that achieves root-n consistency for the parametric component by partialling out nonparametric nuisance functions.
-This paper provided the semiparametric foundation that DML generalizes to the machine learning setting.
+Robinson develops the partially linear regression estimator that achieves root-n consistency for the parametric component by partialling out nonparametric nuisance functions.
+This paper provides the semiparametric foundation that DML generalizes to the machine learning setting.

 Semenova, V., & Chernozhukov, V. (2021).
 Debiased Machine Learning of Conditional Average Treatment Effects and Other Causal Functions.

-Semenova and Chernozhukov extended DML to estimate conditional average treatment effects (CATEs) and other causal functions, allowing researchers to characterize treatment effect heterogeneity.
-They provided inference methods for projections of the CATE onto interpretable subgroups.
+Semenova and Chernozhukov extend DML to estimate conditional average treatment effects (CATEs) and other causal functions, allowing researchers to characterize treatment effect heterogeneity.
+They provide inference methods for projections of the CATE onto interpretable subgroups.

 Knaus, M. C., Lechner, M., & Strittmatter, A. (2021).
 Machine Learning Estimation of Heterogeneous Causal Effects: Empirical Monte Carlo Evidence.